ytgov/digital-marketplace/src/front-end/static/markdown/code-with-us-opportunity-guide.md

 If Yes - Remote Description – (If Yes was selected for Remote Ok?) – This identifies any caveats that may apply to a Remote work contract.
 Here are three options as examples:

 - Meet once in person every two weeks
-- Must be available in Prince George if requested
+- Must be available in Whitehorse if requested
 - No in-person required

 Fixed-Price Award – This section identifies the amount you are offering the vendor for completion of the project.
 It is important to note that with CWU, this is a fixed amount and will be paid in full to the vendor upon completion of the project or paid in a phase approach as indicated in the opportunity.